SergioHilario/HackUPC-Fall17-Warriors-Team/README.md

 Of course, accomplishing all the objectives mentioned above in an only hackathon was beyond our possibilities.
 Instead, what we did is a proof of principle of how the app would work.
 Using Android Studio, we have developed an Android app where you can build your own library of words along with their corresponding definitions/translations.
 The app records this information, and periodically sends a push notification asking the user the definition/translation corresponding to one of the words saved in the library.
 Thus, the main function of this app is helping to remember those tricky words that we confuse or forget.

 ## License
-Unless otherwise stated, all material is licensed under a <https://creativecommons.org/licenses/by-sa/3.0/> Creative Commons Attribution-ShareAlike 3.0 License.
+Unless otherwise stated, all material is licensed under a  Creative Commons Attribution-ShareAlike 3.0 License (<https://creativecommons.org/licenses/by-sa/3.0/>).
 This means you are free to copy, distribute and transmit the work, adapt it to your needs as long as you cite its origin and, if you do redistribute it, do so under the same license.

 ## References
 *